Long-Term Sickness at Work: Your Rights Under UK Employment Law

 Statutory Sick Pay and What Happens When It Ends

-If you are an employee earning above the Lower Earnings Limit, you are entitled to SSP for up to 28 weeks.
-During this time, your employer pays you a flat weekly rate regardless of your normal salary.
-Many employers offer occupational sick pay schemes that are more generous, often paying full salary for a set number of weeks followed by half pay for a further period.
-Check your contract or staff handbook to understand what you are entitled to.
+If you earn above the Lower Earnings Limit, you're entitled to SSP for up to 28 weeks.
+Your employer pays you a flat weekly rate — it doesn't matter what your normal salary is.
+Many employers top this up with their own occupational sick pay, often full pay for a set number of weeks, then half pay after that.
+Check your contract or staff handbook to see what you're entitled to.

-When SSP expires after 28 weeks, your employer will issue an SSP1 form.
-This document is your gateway to claiming state benefits.
-You may be eligible for Employment and Support Allowance (ESA) or the limited capability for work element of Universal Credit.
-Applying promptly is important because there can be a gap between SSP ending and benefit payments starting.
-You can begin your application up to three months before your SSP runs out.
+When your 28 weeks of SSP run out, your employer gives you an SSP1 form.
+Hold onto it — you'll need it to claim state benefits.
+You might qualify for Employment and Support Allowance (ESA) or the limited capability for work element of Universal Credit.
+Don't leave this to the last minute.
+There can be a gap between SSP ending and benefits starting, so you can actually apply up to three months before your SSP runs out.

 The Equality Act 2010: Protection for Disabled Employees

-One of the most important pieces of legislation for employees on long-term sick leave is the Equality Act 2010.
-Under this Act, if your illness qualifies as a disability, your employer has a legal duty to make reasonable adjustments to help you return to work or continue in your role.
-A condition is classed as a disability if it has a substantial and long-term adverse effect on your ability to carry out normal day-to-day activities.
-Long-term in this context means that the condition has lasted, or is likely to last, at least 12 months.
+This is a big one.
+If your illness counts as a disability under the Equality Act 2010, your employer has a legal duty to make reasonable adjustments to help you stay in your role or get back to work.
+A condition qualifies as a disability if it has a substantial, long-term effect on your ability to do normal day-to-day things.
+"Long-term" here means it's lasted, or is likely to last, at least 12 months.

-Important: Cancer, HIV, and multiple sclerosis are automatically classified as disabilities from the point of diagnosis under the Equality Act 2010.
-You do not need to demonstrate that they have a long-term effect on your daily activities.
+Good to know: Cancer, HIV, and multiple sclerosis are automatically classed as disabilities from the point of diagnosis under the Equality Act.
+You don't need to prove they affect your daily life — the protection kicks in straight away.

 Can Your Employer Dismiss You for Long-Term Sickness?

-Employers can lawfully dismiss employees for long-term sickness, but only if they follow a fair process.
-The dismissal must be for a potentially fair reason, which in this case is capability.
-Before dismissing, the employer should obtain up-to-date medical evidence (usually through an occupational health assessment), consider whether reasonable adjustments could facilitate a return to work, hold formal meetings with the employee to discuss the situation, and give the employee a chance to respond and appeal.
+Yes, they can — but only if they follow a fair process.
+The legal reason is "capability."
+Before they can dismiss you, they should get up-to-date medical evidence (usually an occupational health assessment), consider whether reasonable adjustments could help you return, hold proper meetings with you, and give you the chance to respond and appeal.

-If the employer fails to follow a fair procedure, the dismissal may be deemed unfair, and you could have a claim for unfair dismissal at an employment tribunal.
-If your condition is a disability and the employer fails to make reasonable adjustments or dismisses you because of a disability-related absence, you may also have a claim for disability discrimination, which carries uncapped compensation.
+If they skip steps or cut corners, you could have a claim for unfair dismissal at a tribunal.
+And if your condition is a disability and they've failed to make adjustments or fired you because of disability-related absence, you may have a discrimination claim too.
+Discrimination claims carry uncapped compensation, which means employers have very good reason to get this right.

 Occupational Health and Return-to-Work Plans

-You have the right to see the occupational health report before it is sent to your employer, and you can request amendments if you believe it contains inaccuracies.
-A well-prepared return-to-work plan, developed in collaboration between you, your employer, and occupational health, gives you the best chance of a successful return.
-Phased returns, where you gradually increase your hours over several weeks, are particularly common and effective.
+You've got the right to see the report before your employer does, and you can ask for corrections if something's wrong.
+A good return-to-work plan, built between you, your employer, and occupational health, makes a massive difference.
+Phased returns — where you gradually build your hours back up over a few weeks — are really common and they work well.

 Keeping in Touch During Absence